 Some may find swallowing tough small stone like seeds a bit amusing.

-I however do not recommend chewing on raw fenugreek seeds unless you like the bitter taste burst.
+I however do not recommend chewing on raw methi seeds unless you like the bitter taste burst.

-Just swallow them if you feel them in your mouth or take them out as you would with a bone.
+If the tough seeds do get into your mouth then take them out as you would with a bone.

 Crushing fenugreek seeds into powder is another easy way of adding both flavour and not have the stony texture in your dish.